Pumkinmarble/cxc2026/README.md

 ## License

-MIT
+AGPL-3.0 license

 DISCLAIMER: We do not condone any immoral and improper use of Ditto.
-Please always use responsibly.
+Please use responsibly.